What is a company nexus?

 - the employment of labor; and

-- each and every other act, power, right, privilege or immunity exercised or enjoyed in Massachusetts as an incident to or by virtue of the powers and privileges acquired through corporate form.
+- every other act, power, right, privilege or immunity exercised or enjoyed in Massachusetts as an incident to or by virtue of the powers and privileges acquired through the corporate form.

 Public Law 86-272 (15 USC 381) Exemption

-Passed by U.S. Congress in 1959, this law prohibits a state from imposing an income tax where a taxpayer’s activities are limited to soliciitation of orders by such person, or his representative, in such State for sales of tangible personal property, which orders are sent outside the State for approval or rejection, and, if approved, are filled by shipment or delivery from a point outside the State.
-This exemption is only for companies that sell tangible personal property, so for firms that offer a service or other product, it is unavailable.
+In 1959 U.S Congress passed Public Law 86-272 (15 USC 381); this law prohibits a state from imposing an income tax where a taxpayer’s activities are limited to solicitation of orders by such person, or his representative, in such State for sales of tangible personal property, which those orders are sent outside the State for approval or rejection, and if approved, are filled by shipment or delivery from a point outside the State.
+This exemption is only for companies that sell tangible personal property, so it is unavailable for firms that offer a service or other product.